SamFeltip/Sharrowvale-Small-Businesses/src/content/businesses/cornerstone.md

 | Email   | info@cornerstonecoffeegroup.co.uk         |
 | Phone   | 01146982679                               |
 | Website | https://www.cornerstonecoffeegroup.co.uk/ |

+Your local neighbourhood restaurant and bar offering quality plates all day, every day.
+Our life in hospitality has taught us that the best venues are a collection of simple things done well.
+At the cornerstone of any good venue is good food, sourced locally, made thoughtfully and served with a welcome to match the quality.

 Cornerstone @ Dyson Place has quickly become one of Sheffield’s go-to contemporary restaurants and brunch spots since opening last year.
 This two-storey building, located just off Sharrow Vale Road, was formerly used by the church as a mission hall and has been transformed into a light, airy hangout that still proudly boasts many original features.